emathian/TumorSegmentationCFlowAD/README.md

     + viz-anom-map: If specified, all anomaly maps will be written to the `viz-dir` directory in `.npy` format.

 ## Results exploration
-For each tile, `results_table.csv` summarises
+For each tile, `results_table.csv` summarises:
 - Its path, which may include the patient ID
 - Binary tile labels, useful for sorted datasets: Tumour = 2 and Non-tumour = 1
 - Max anomaly scores: value of the highest anomaly score of the tile
 - Mean anomaly scores: average anomaly score of the tile

 **The distributions of these score are used to segment the WSI.**